 My Research

-"Deciphering a human brain is a hard problem because if the brain were any simpler, humans would be much simpler that we would have still found it to be hard!"
+"Deciphering a human brain is a hard problem because if the brain were any simpler, then we humans would be much simpler that it would still confound us!"

 I am currently working on identifying neural signatures of auditory-predictive processing in schizophrenia.
-I am also working on understanding the dynamics underlying auditory working memory in humans using MEG.
+I am also working on understanding the dynamics underlying auditory working memory in humans.

 I have listed some of my recent projects below.
 If you wish to know more about my projects and/or you wish to collaborate with me then please get in touch via email.